detekoi/chat-theme-proxy/README.md

 ### Overview

-The theme generator uses Gemini 2.0 Flash Preview Image Generation (`gemini-2.0-flash-preview-image-generation`) to create subtle tiled background patterns that match the theme generated from the user's prompt.
-The service uses the Gemini REST API directly for optimal compatibility.
+The theme generator uses Gemini 2.5 Flash Image (`gemini-2.5-flash-image`) with structured output to create subtle tiled background patterns that match the theme generated from the user's prompt.
+The service uses the Gemini REST API directly for optimal compatibility and reliability.

 ### Technical Details